Travel Travel Destinations Travel Insurance

 banner-ad

-Hop behind the wheel and navigate to Asia Catering & Confectionery (Siew Pow Master) located in Seremban for traditional pastries like siew pau, kaya pau and egg tarts.
+From there, drive up to Seremban and stop at Asia Catering & Confectionery (Siew Pow Master).
+It’s a local favourite for traditional pastries like flaky siew pau, kaya buns, and old-school egg tarts.

 Visit Selangor